mahrud/mahrud.github.io/research.md

 26 October 2017

 - **What is the optimal way to prepare a Bell state using measurement and feedback?** \\
-With Leigh S. Martin, K. Birgitta Whaley \\
+With Leigh S. Martin, K. Birgitta Whaley. \\
 [Quantum Science and Technology, Volume 2, Number 4 (2017)](https://doi.org/10.1088/2058-9565/aa804c) \\
 [arXiv:1704.00332](https://arxiv.org/abs/1704.00332) [quant-ph] \\
 2 April 2017